How to Plan Moving Out of Student Accommodation

 Check Again Before You Check Out

-Before you hand back the keys, do a walk around with a fresh set of eyes, or swap rooms with a flat mate, and check all cupboards, drawers, washing machine, laundry basket, and under the bed to ensure they are clear of any items.
+Before you hand back the keys, do a final walk-through, and check all cupboards, drawers, washing machine, laundry basket, and under the bed to ensure they are clear of any items.

 The final step is to check out of your accommodation and return your key or card to your landlord or accommodation provider.
-You may need to complete check-out forms or walk-through inspection procedures.
+Complete check-out procedures, and provide any necessary information.

 You should also provide them with your forwarding address and bank details for them to return your deposit.